 Your product catalog should present eye-catching and true-to-life photos to give customers reliable visuals when making a purchase.
 There’s no magic to taking a good picture, but the right techniques can improve your store’s chances of being noticed.

-Photography is a value investment.
-Without hiring a professional photographer, you can still create your own product photos with a studio feel.
+Photography is a valuable investment.
+Without hiring a professional photographer, you can learn how to take pictures for Etsy or your storefront page with a studio product feel.
 This step-based guide will lead you through the tools and practices to develop unique product visuals from home.

 How Can Good Product Pictures Increase Conversions?

 Before reaching product pages, people already expect to know what they can buy.